 Resources are invaluable in helping your understanding of BPD as well as where to get help and support for yourself and other members of the family and close friends.

 Ask the Doctor — This blog and video series provides insightful information from mental health professionals who study and treat BPD and other mental health disorders.
 This video clip features Dr. John Oldham discussing the latest research and treatments for BPD.

 NAMI Peer-to-Peer — This is a free, nine-week course on recovery for anyone with a serious mental illness.
 The educational course is led by mentors who have themselves achieved recovery from mental illness.
 NAMI Peer-to-Peer provides comprehensive information, teaches awareness strategies, coping skills and self-care.

 NAMI Family-to-Family – This is a free, 12-week course for family members of individuals (adults) with mental illness.
 The course is taught by trained NAMI family members who have relatives with mental illness.
 NAMI Family-to-Family provides communication and problem-solving techniques, coping mechanisms and self-care skills so that family members can better deal with their loved ones with mental illness and the impact on the family.

-BPD Family – This is a support group for family members of individuals with BPD.
+BPD Family – This website includes support groups, live discussions and other resources for family members of individuals with BPD.

 National Education Alliance Borderline Personality Disorder– This is an organization dedicated to raising public awareness, providing education, and promoting research on borderline personality disorder and to help enhance the quality of life of those affected by BPD.